 - Alternate Player Props:If you don’t think a player can top 80.5 receiving yards but want to bet him to post 70-plus, Caesars will let users wager those as well

-The Super Bowl is the marquee betting event of the sports season with tons of options to choose from and additional Super Bowl bonuses.
+The Super Bowl is the marquee betting event of the sports season with tons of options to choose from and additional Super Bowl promos.
 Caesars offers elite odds and markets for prop bets for the Super Bowl, including novelties like the coin toss, the color of Gatorade the winning coach will be doused with and much more.

 Plus, Caesars has odds on player props for just about every skill-position player and competitive game props with the elite odds that the sportsbook has become renowned for.
 Caesars is an elite option for Super Bowl prop betting.